OsloMet-OceanLab/underwater_event_dataset/Docs/installation.md

 port: 5601

 There are better ways to solve the video stream.
 Both the Raspberry Pi's CPU and network load increased unneccesary by the above solution.

+### Adding Extensions
+Click the Extensions Manager and install the appropriate docker containers:
+Waterlinked DVL driver (integrates your DVL) VirtualHere (to enable forwarding the Raspberry Pi USB ports to the topside computer)

 # Top Side Computer
 ### Ubuntu 20.04 (Virtual Machine) (optional)